-- R v Doctor C – acting in a criminal appeal to the Court of Appeal (Criminal Division), for a doctor, convicted in 2013 in the Crown Court after trial of fraud and perverting the course of justice.
-Chris Daw QC did not act in the trial but was instructed to advise after conviction.
+- R v Doctor C – acting in a criminal appeal to the Court of Appeal (Criminal Division), for a doctor, convicted in 2013 (with a different legal team) in the Crown Court after trial of fraud and perverting the course of justice.
+The case involves an application to adduce fresh expert evidence.

 - Z v Z – retained pre-charge to advise an international investment banker in respect of alleged involvement in a multi-billion Euro fraud against an overseas banking institution.

-- IPCC v Chief Constable C – advising serving Chief Constable on the issues arising from a high profile IPCC criminal and gross misconduct investigation.
+- IPCC v Chief Constable C – advising retired Chief Constable on the issues arising from a high profile IPCC criminal and gross misconduct investigation.

-- Doctor C v GMC – acting for a doctor in High Court appeal proceedings, against a Fitness to Practise Panel finding of unfitness of practise and erasure from the Medical Register.
-Did not act in the misconduct hearing but was asked to advise on appeal.
+- Doctor C v GMC – instructed after GMC proceedings concluded, acting for a doctor in High Court appeal proceedings, against a Fitness to Practise Panel finding of unfitness of practise and erasure from the Medical Register.

 - R v John Terry – acted for the former England and current Chelsea football captain in his high profile trial for allegedly racially abusing Anton Ferdinand during a Premier League match.
 Client was found not guilty by the Senior District Judge.
 Also acted for Mr. Terry in related proceedings before the Football Association Regulatory Commission.